-All existing electric power facilities and the development of any new electric power facilities that operate at 50 kilowatts including all works as defined in the Power Corporation Act and succeeding legislation, (such as transmission lines, transformer stations and distributing stations) will be permitted in any land use designation without an amendment to the Plan provided that such development satisfies the provisions of the Environmental Assessment Act, including regulations made under the Act, and any other relevant statutes.
+All existing electric power facilities and the development of any new electric power facilities that operate at 50 kilowatts including all works as defined in the Power Corporation Act and succeeding legislation, (such as transmission lines, transformer stations and distributing stations but excluding renewable energy systems in accordance with policy 6.5) will be permitted in any land use designation without an amendment to the Plan provided that such development satisfies the provisions of the Environmental Assessment Act, including regulations made under the Act, and any other relevant statutes.
 The electric power utility will be required to consult with the Township regarding the location of new electric power facilities.